 Traditional banking is notoriously outdated – in order for businesses to stay agile and tech-enabled, businesses are looking into digital-first banking solutions like RazorpayX Business Banking+.

 Best Digital Wallets in India

 Indians are among the most enthusiastic users of digital wallets in the world.
-Digital wallets are only one part of the fintech landscape that has forever disrupted the way we make payments.
+Digital wallets are only one part of the fintech landscape that has forever disrupted how we make payments.

-Here’s a list of the top 10 digital wallets in India today.
+Here’s a list of the top 10 digital wallets in India today for regular consumers.

 - Paytm: India’s most popular digital wallet with over 400 million users.
 Offers a wide range of features, including mobile recharge, bill payments, online shopping, and peer-to-peer payments.

 - Google Pay: A UPI-based wallet that offers fast and secure payments.
 It is the second most popular digital wallet in India with over 300 million users.

 - PhonePe: A digital wallet with over 250 million users.
 Offers a variety of features, including cashback rewards, in-app purchases, and investment options.